-Delinquent tax returns for Dutch born national with Dual Dutch and U.S. nationality
+Delinquent tax returns for Dutch-born national with Dual Dutch and U.S. nationality

 PLEASE NOTE THAT THE CASE DESCRIBED BELOW OCCURRED BEFORE 2012.
-AS OF JANUARY 2012 TAXPAYERS HAVE THE POSSIBILITY TO FILE DELINGUENT TAX RETURNS UNDER THE STREAMLINED FILING COMPLIANCE PROCEDURE, REQUIRING ONLY THE LAST 3 YEARS OF TAX RETURNS AND FBAR FORMS FOR THE LAST 6 YEARS.
+AS OF JANUARY 2012 TAXPAYERS HAVE THE POSSIBILITY TO FILE DELINQUENT TAX RETURNS UNDER THE STREAMLINED FILING COMPLIANCE PROCEDURE, REQUIRING ONLY THE LAST 3 YEARS OF TAX RETURNS AND FBAR FORMS FOR THE LAST 6 YEARS.

 Advice to taxpayer and client